 - Avoid an ARM during labour so that any meconium present is not known about until the membranes rupture spontaneously (hopefully this will happen after much of the labour is complete).
 If there is meconium present it will remain well diluted and the amniotic fluid will protect the baby from compression during contractions.

-- Create a relaxing birth environment.
+- Otherwise, create a relaxing birth environment.

 - Avoid any interventions that are associated with fetal distress – ARM, syntocinon/pitocin, directed pushing.